theodi/adapt-odi-csvGrader/README.md

 Ensure you proposed use will fall within ChatGPTs rate limits.
 The component displays a timer which will increase in time if rate limits are exceeded.

 SCORM is not deisnged for this use case.
-Although cmi.interactions can store the raw answer, it cannot be restored unless full support for SCORM 2004 is present (currently this plugin does not support this however)

-cmi.interactions will also be where you can find the feedback from the AI assistant.
-The student response will be a JSON object containing the user answer ("\_userAnswer") and the feedback from the AI assistant ("\_userFeedback").
+Although cmi.interactions can store the raw answer, it is limited to 255 charecters so completely useless.
+Since v0.2.0 this plugin has been updated to make use of a simple database backend that you will need to provide an API for.
+You then define the dataStore URL in the config and the plugin makes a POST and GET call to store and retrieve the _userAnswer and _userFeedback (also posted is _component as the name of the component).
+The succesul result of this post should be the UID for that object which is then stored in cmi.interactions and also in a cookie.
+Without the ability to read cmi.interactions in SCORM 1.2, the cookie is the only way to retrieve the UID and fetch the data back from the database.
+Future versions of the plugin will allow restoration of the answer via setting of the ID.

 In XAPI these are stored in the approprate variables of the same name.